 Using our livestock payments and adjustments application, some of our customers are already processing same day payments.
 They monitor when each batch is killed, graded, the automatically price it to process the payment.

 Every sheep has a unique RFID tag.
 This tag is scanned before to the sheep is killed and provide information on where and when the sheep/flocks have been moved, and categorically link back to the farmers.
 Using this information, we can provide farmers with the reassurance that they will get paid for precisely what they sold.

 Planning an upgrade to your livestock operations?

 If you are considering an upgrade to your existing livestock systems, our food productivity experts are here to help.
-We already supply some of the largest meat producers in the UK with reliable and state of the art Livestock Systems.
+We already supply some of the largest meat producers in the UK with our Livestock and Abattoir Management software.